-Nevertheless, the small number of Saudi Christians has been slowly increasing, and they are becoming bolder, sharing their faith with others on the Internet and Christian satellite TV channels.
-Such public action has led to serious repercussions from Saudi families and authorities.
+The small number of Saudi Christians has been slowly increasing and they’re becoming bolder, sharing their faith with others online and on satellite TV, but it comes at a cost.

-The level of persecution in Saudi Arabia is generally the same all over the country, although social control is likely to be higher in rural areas.
-A possible exception are Western expatriate compounds where there is less control and pressure to adhere to strict Islamic norms.
+Hostility toward Christians in Saudi Arabia is generally the same all over the country, but it can be more acute in rural areas.
+A possible exception is Western expatriate compounds, where there is less pressure to adhere to strict Islamic norms.
 Saudi converts from Islam to Christianity face the most persistent and extreme pressure.

 The most vulnerable, however, are migrant converts from Islam from low-income countries, followed by Christian migrant workers from low-income countries.
 In both of these situations, the believers' low social status makes them even more vulnerable.

 “Waleed still lives surrounded by a family who are continually involved in evil practices, but he is able to stand strong in the authority of Christ and does not live in fear."Open Doors partner.
 Waleed (name changed) became a Christian after crying out to God when surrounded by evil spirits one night.

 Not much has changed in Saudi Arabia this year, outside of a slight uptick in violence against the Christian community.
 Crown Prince Mohammed Bin Salman has expressed his desire to return Saudi to a more "moderate" form of Islam, introducing reforms such as allowing women to drive and permitting certain forms of entertainment.
 With the curbing of the religious police's powers, there is less public enforcement of Islam than in previous years, which has led to relatively more freedom for both expatriates and Saudi citizens.